sugoidogo/packwiz-extras-lib/README.md

 - `--cf-api-key` required for all `--cf` operations, can also be provided via `CF_API_KEY` environment variable or `.env` file.
 You can find your API key on the [curseforge console](https://console.curseforge.com/?#/api-keys)
 - `--cf-detect` checks all non-metafiles in the modpack for availibility on curseforge and replaces them
 - `--cf-url` cache the direct download url of each curseforge file into the modpack, speeds up `packwiz-installer`
-- `--mr-detect` checks all files in the modpack for availibility on modrinth and replaces them
+- `--mr-detect` checks all non-metafiles in the modpack for availibility on modrinth and replaces them
 - `--mr-merge` checks all curseforge files for availibility on modrinth and merges the metadata